memas-ai/MeMaS/CONTRIBUTING.md

+# Contributing to MeMaS
+Hi there!
+Thank you for even being interested in contributing to MeMaS.
+As an open source project in a rapidly developing field, we are extremely open to contributions, whether they be in the form of new features, improved infra, better documentation, or bug fixes.

+To contribute to this project, please follow the [fork and pull request](https://docs.github.com/en/get-started/quickstart/contributing-to-projects) workflow.
+Please do not try to push directly to this repo unless you are maintainer.

+**For new features/bigger changes, talk to maintainers in the discord before you set off.**

-# Development Guide
+## Development Guide

-## Prerequiste
+### Prerequiste
-Python 3.10.
+Python 3.10 and docker + linux.
 The code breaks on python 3.8 and below, and 3.9 is untested.

-## Development Setup
+### Development Setup

 Run `source setup-env.sh`, this will install all the needed development tools, as well as setup the needed environment variables.